Alexander Abulnaga

 Biography

 I received my BASc in Electrical Engineering at the University of British Columbia in Vancouver, Canada.
-My thesis work was performed under the supervision of John Madden and investigated the fabrication of soft-electronics sensors for use in a smart bedsheet.
+My thesis work was performed under the supervision of Prof. John Madden and investigated the fabrication of soft-electronics sensors for use in a smart bedsheet.
 During my undergraduate studies I also worked with Jorge Santiago-Aviles at the University of Pennsylvania through an NSF REU on synthesizing biocompatible piezoelectric nanofibres for use in a novel noninvasive ear surgery procedure.

 Interests